-The audit committee has adopted a policy that requires advance approval of all audit, audit-related, tax and other services performed by the independent registered certified public accounting firm.
+The audit committee has adopted a policy that requires advance approval of all audit, audit-related, tax and other services performed by the independent registered certified public accounting firms.
 The policy provides for pre-approval by the audit committee of specifically defined audit and non-audit services.
-Unless the specific service has been previously pre-approved with respect to that year, the audit committee must approve the permitted service before the independent registered certified public accounting firm is engaged to perform it.
-The audit committee approved all services provided by PricewaterhouseCoopers LLP.
+Unless the specific service has been previously pre-approved with respect to that year, the audit committee must approve the permitted service before any independent registered certified public accounting firm is engaged to perform it.
+The audit committee approved all services provided by Deloitte and PwC in 2015.